 With every adjournment detainees feel the mounting pressure from prosecutors to plead guilty of a lesser charge.
 If one can hold out, many of the original charges get modified or dropped entirely.
 Of those cases that aren’t dropped, it is estimated that up to ninety percent of them are resolved with a plea bargain.

 One of the most poignant and tragic results of the destruction of human lives occurring in our name at Rikers Island, is the recent case of Kalief Browder.
 NYPD stopped him on his way home one night because he “fit the description” of a Black male who reportedly had stolen a backpack.
 Although police acknowledged that the bag Kalief was carrying wasn’t the one they were searching for, he was arrested nonetheless.

 Arraigned in at age sixteen, he was unable to post a $3,000 bond and was sent to Rikers Island to await trial.
 Kalief spent three years there locked up.
+Two of those years, he spent in solitary confinement.
+The rest he spent being starved and tortured by the very same corrections officers entrusted with his care and safety.
 After thirty postponements, the prosecutor dropped all charges against him.
-The year following his release was marked by a profound sense of alienation.
-Unable to find his place back in society, on the morning that he took his own life, he told his mom, “ I can’t take it anymore.”
+The year following his release was marked by his trauma and a profound sense of alienation.
+Unable to find his place back in society, on the morning he took his own life, he told his mom, “ I can’t take it anymore.”
 May he RIP.

 Another World Is Possible